jmduke/jmduke-jekyll/_posts/django-absolute-url-as-template-variable.md

 ---
-Title: "Getting the current absolute URL as a Django variable"
+title: "Getting the current absolute URL as a Django variable"
 Date: 2016-02-08 00:00:00
 Tags: ["django"]
+layout: post
 ---

 <p>A quick snippet that may save you some time, as it did this evening:</p>